alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 * Multi-host support for even larger slicer deployments
 * Near-instant destruction of hosts
 * GPU mounting via VFIO for Ollama

+What about for individuals and hobbyists?

+Slicer is probably the easiest, and best supported tool for working with Firecracker and microVMs.

+The OS images and Kernels have been specially tuned for container workloads whilst working with various CNCF projects building actuated - our managed GitHub Actions offering.
+The documentation site gets you from zero to Firecracker Kubernetes cluster within single digit minutes.

+So you get to have fun with your lab again, an excuse to buy an N100 or Beelink - a way to to experiment and learn in an isolated environment.

 ## What is a preview?